hasura/graphql-engine/docs/graphql/manual/migrations/advanced/auto-apply-migrations.rst

 Applying migrations
 -------------------

-The ``migrations`` directory created by the Hasura CLI (the one next to ``config.yaml``) can be mounted at the ``/hasura-migrations`` path of this Docker container and the container's entry point script will apply the migrations before starting the server.
-If no directory is mounted at the designated path, the server will start ignoring migrations.
+The ``migrations`` and ``metadata`` directories created by the Hasura CLI in a Hasura project can be mounted at the ``/hasura-migrations`` and ``/hasura-metadata`` path of this Docker container and the container's entry point script will apply the migrations and metadata before starting the server.
+If no directory is mounted at the designated paths, the server will start ignoring the migrations and/or metadata.

-If you want to mount the migrations directory at some location other than ``/hasura-migrations``, set the following environment variable:
+If you want to mount the migrations/metadata directories at some location other than the above, set the following environment variables:

 .. code-block:: bash

    HASURA_GRAPHQL_MIGRATIONS_DIR=/custom-path-for-migrations
+   HASURA_GRAPHQL_METADATA_DIR=/custom-path-for-metadata

-Once the migrations are applied, the container resumes operation as a normal Hasura GraphQL engine server.
+Once the migrations and metadata are applied, the container resumes operation as a normal Hasura GraphQL engine server.

 Example: